 - The Wood Design Award, Honor Award, 2005

 - Minnesota Society of the American Institute of Architects Honor Award, 2004

-Trained guides are available to give private architectural tours of Bigelow Chapel to interested groups Monday through Friday from 9:00 AM–5:00 PM.
+Private architectural tours of Bigelow Chapel are available to interested groups Monday through Friday from 9:00 AM–5:00 PM.
 We encourage both seminary and outside groups to take advantage of this service.
-If you would like to set up a guided tour, or if you have a question about the tours, please contact Renee Flesner, 651.255.6138.
+If you would like to set up a guided tour, or if you have a question about the tours, please contact Sheryl Schwyhart, 651.255.6159.